qqquan/carnd_t1_p5_vehicle_tracking/README.md

 The output video shows the current filter is still not smooth and misses at some nesting cases.
 Further work is needed to have a full-fledged Car class to track and filter each car's position, speed, distance, etc.

 ####4.
 Classifiers and Dataset
 This work uses LinearSVC for its speediness in prototyping and near 99% accuracy with the Udacity dataset.
-There are many other good classifier to evaluate such as RBF SVM.
+There are many other good classifier to evaluate such as, RBF SVM.
 Deep Learning methods are another excellent resource for more challenging driving situations and greater training dataset.
 Because of the well-encapsulated code, new classifiers or models and be swapped and tested at `Classifier.py`.